zachcampo15/OpenShift-Jenkins-Lab/README.md

 You should also navigate to your forked repository on your browser.

 ### Request Access to OpenTLC Cluster
+Most people who participate in this lab are likely to be Red Hat consultants or partners.
+For this reason, the below provisioning instructions and the rest of this lab assume you will use the OpenTLC shared OpenShift 4 environment.
+If you already have access to a cluster, you can skip this section.

 Go to https://labs.opentlc.com.
 Navigate to Services->Catalogs->OpenTLC OpenShift 4 Labs.
 Click on the catalog item called OPENTLC OpenShift 4 Shared Access and click "order".
 Check the checkbox that says you understand the entry's runtime and expiration dates, and click "submit".

 In a few minutes, you'll receive an email from Red Hat OPENTLC.
 The first email will notify you that the provisioning has started.
 Soon, you'll receive a second email that says provisioning has completed.
 When you have received this email, you can continue to the next section.